Cheslyn Hay Academy, Saredon Road, Cheslyn Hay, WS6 7JQ

 Progress 8

 All secondary schools are judged on the amount of progress that their students make.
 This is known as the 'Progress 8' measure.
 This is the main headline measure by which schools are ranked and is published in the secondary school performance tables.
+This measure is not calculated for the 2025 or 2026 cohorts as it relies on Key Stage 2 SATs results that are taken at the end of Year 6 which students in these cohorts did not complete due to the Covid-19 pandemic.

 What does Progress 8 measure?